 In 2008, American University (AU) signed the American College and University President’s Climate Commitment.
 In 2010, AU adopted a Green Building policy, requiring LEED standards for new construction and major renovations.
 One of the projects to benefit from these two resolutions was AU’s Spring 2010 installation of LED (light-emitting diode) lights in the School of International Service (SIS) parking garage, and in lamps along outdoor campus walkways.
 By using LEDs as opposed to traditional metal halide lights, AU will be able to save money on electricity and replacement costs, as well enhance the safety and aesthetics of the building and surrounding areas.

 We’re well into June, and — for the vast majority of college students and professors — that wonderful time known as “summer break.”
-However, for an increasing number of students and faculty across the nation, the months between the end …
+However, for an increasing number of students …

 The Economic Development Administration has recently switched to a quarterly review process for applications to some of its programs.
 The Public Works, Economic Adjustment and Global Climate Change Mitigation Incentive Fund investments applications are now be reviewed on a quarterly basis, and the next quarterly deadline for submitting EDA grant applications to these programs is June 10th, 2011.

 This summer, Outdoor Nation will host multiple 3-day regional youth summits and is looking for talented and passionate youth leaders from the millennial generation to take part as delegates.
-The summits will be held in New York City, Atlanta, Minneapolis, …
+The …

 This November, NWF co-sponsored (with the Alliance to Save Energy) the first national Lucid Design Group contest, the “Campus Conservation Nationals,” among 40 U.S. campuses to reduce (in real time) energy usage in their residence halls.
 Full information about the contest can be found at competetoreduce.org.